Karol Świerczewski

-Karol Wacław Świerczewski ([ˈkarɔl ɕfjɛrˈt͡ʂɛfskʲi]; callsign Walter; 10 February 1897 – 28 March 1947) was a Polish and Soviet Red Army general and statesman.
-He was a Bolshevik Party member during the Russian Civil War and a Soviet officer in the wars fought abroad by the Soviet Union including the one against Polish as well as Ukrainian Republics and in Republican Spain.
-In 1939 he participated in the Soviet invasion of Poland again.
-At the end of World War II in Europe he was installed as one of leaders of the Soviet-sponsored Polish Provisional Government of National Unity.
+Karol Wacław Świerczewski ([ˈkarɔl ɕfjɛrˈt͡ʂɛfskʲi]; callsign Walter; 22 February 1897 – 28 March 1947) was a Polish and Soviet Red Army general and statesman.
+He was a Bolshevik Party member and served in the Soviet Red Army during the Russian Civil War and participated in the wars against the Polish and Ukrainian Republics.
+He also participated alongside the Republicans during the Spanish Civil War.
+At the start of World War II In 1939, he participated in the Soviet invasion of Poland.
+At the end of the war he was installed as one of leaders of the Soviet-sponsored Polish Provisional Government of National Unity.
 Soon later, Świerczewski died in a country-road ambush shot by the militants from OUN-UPA.
 He was an icon of communist propaganda for the following several decades.

 Life

 Born in Warsaw in Congress Poland, Karol Świerczewski grew up in a poor working-class family and began working at age 12 in a local Warsaw factory.
 During the First World War, at the age of 18 he was evacuated in 1915 to Moscow by the Russian Imperial Army.
 According to his official biography in the Polish People's Republic he was a member of the Social Democracy of the Kingdom of Poland and Lithuania.

 In 1918 he joined the Bolshevik Party, and fought in the Russian Civil War as a soldier of the Red Army.
 In 1919 during the Polish-Soviet War he fought on the Soviet side against the Polish Second Republic and was wounded.
 He remained in Russia and in 1928 on the occasion of the 10th anniversary of establishment of the Red Army he was awarded the Order of the Red Banner (no. 146), his first military award.
 From 1921, Świerczewski taught in the Soviet School for the Red Commissars.
 In 1927 he graduated from Frunze Military Academy in Moscow and worked in the Red Army General Staff.